Franco Columbu: Acting, writing, directing, and producing careers

 Columbu appeared as himself in the 1977 bodybuilding docudrama Pumping Iron.
-He was the body building coach for Sylvester Stallone in the film Rambo: First Blood Part II (1985), and had roles in films that starred Schwarzenegger, including Conan the Barbarian (1982), The Terminator (1984), and The Running Man (1987).
+He was the bodybuilding coach for Sylvester Stallone in the film Rambo: First Blood Part II (1985), and had roles in films that starred Schwarzenegger, including Conan the Barbarian (1982), The Terminator (1984), and The Running Man (1987).
 In addition, Columbu's name appears during the opening credits of Schwarzenegger's Last Action Hero as the director of fictional film Jack Slater IV.

 Columbu's later films, also as a writer and producer, included the cult film Beretta's Island, (1993), Doublecross on Costa's Island, which he also directed and Ancient Warriors (2003).
 These three films were almost entirely shot in his homeland of Sardinia.
 He was also featured, as an actor, in the low budget production of Dreamland - La terra dei sogni.

 Personal life and death

-Columbu lived in Los Angeles since the 1970s.
+Columbu lived in Los Angeles from the 1970s.
 He was a licensed chiropractor, earning his degree from Cleveland Chiropractic College in 1977.
+He appeared in television commercials and magazine advertisements for Vitalis "Super Hold" hairspray in 1977.
 Columbu returned to his hometown of Ollolai in Sardinia every year towards the end of August to attend the local festivities.
 Columbu became a naturalized citizen of the United States in 1983.

-On August 30, 2019, after feeling unwell while swimming off the coast of San Teodoro, Sardinia, Columbu died during transportation by helicopter to a hospital in Olbia, twenty-three days after his 78th birthday.
-He was survived by his wife, Deborah, their daughter, Maria, and three sisters: Anna, Gonaria and Celestina.
-A funeral was held in his birthplace of Ollolai on September 3.
+On August 30, 2019, after feeling unwell while swimming off the coast of San Teodoro, Sardinia, Columbu died during transportation by helicopter to a hospital in Olbia, at age 78.
+A funeral was held in his birthplace, Ollolai, on September 3, 2019.
 A memorial was held in Los Angeles on October 6, 2019.